DEC Digital + Live

 Recognizing the Value of Reliability and Resilience

 A key element of distributed generation is its ability to provide reliable, resilient electricity.
-This session provides insight into how businesses and utilities value access to electricity in the wake of extreme weather events and other anomalies, and how to leverage that in project design, including choosing the asset management solution.
+This session provides insight into how businesses and utilities value access to electricity in the wake of extreme weather events and other anomalies.

 Initiatives, Investment from Utilities in Distributed Generation